-A key activity of the LEMN has been to convene series of workshops with the aims of:
+A key activity of the LEMN has been to convene a series of workshops with the aims of:

 This initial call for issues generated independent responses from 35 individuals/organizations and 90 identified issues/topics.
 The issues were evaluated by workshop participants who amalgamated the submissions into 48 topics grouped into 7 general subject areas or themes: